ali5ter/homebrew-vke-cli/README.md

     brew install vke-cli

 ## Updating
 Using the Homebrew update and reinstall commands should pull updates to this tap.
-You could, for extra certainty, remove the cached download:

     brew update
-    rm -fR ~/Library/Caches/Homebrew/vke-cli-*.com
     brew reinstall vke-cli

 ## Other VKE utilities